ayaanoski/computer-vision-mini-projects/readME.md

 Each project is a testament to the versatility and impact of computer vision technologies.
 From facial recognition systems and object detection modules to real-time video analysis and augmented reality applications, these mini projects demonstrate practical, real-world implementations of cutting-edge computer vision techniques.

+## once you've completed it , make sure to upload a demo on instagram and tag me @_ayaaanadil

 ## 🔗 Links